generate/generate/docs/middleware.md

 **Router methods**

-Router methods in <%= upper(name) %> are similar to the methods in [express][], but instead of representing HTTP methods, they represent significant points during the render cycle.
+Router methods in <%= upper(name) %> are similar to the methods in [express](http://expressjs.com/), but instead of representing HTTP methods, they represent significant points during the render cycle.

 For example, `.onLoad` represents when a [view](docs/view.md) is loaded onto a collection.
 Methods are described in detail in the [Router Methods](#router-methods) section.